OUR SOCIAL CHANNELS

 Eat lunch in the school cafeteria with an individual student or group of students during their lunch period.
 During your time together, you may also serve as a mentor by playing a board game, reading a story, playing on the playground or working on a special project.
 This is a time to build self-confidence and let the student know he/she is important.

 Time with a positive adult role model is something kids ask for over and again.
 Have fun getting to know a student through a variety of activities including sharing a hobby, working on an assignment, playing a game or sport, or just "hanging out."
 A mentor is a friend and a good listener and helps build the self-confidence students need to succeed in school.

-Working with groups of students by listening to them read or reading to them in order to develop better reading skills.
+Working with groups of students by listening to them read or reading to them in order to develop better reading skills, social skills and comprehension.